Hand Truck Appliance Dolly

 • You're moving heavy appliances like refrigerators or washing machines.

-• Stability and security of the load are paramount.
+• Stability and security of the load are very important.

 • You need a tool specifically designed for the safe transport of appliances.